SJSU272LabSP18/ThumbBadge/README.md

 <br>Tableau - For data visualization and representation

 # Project Idea 2:

---> Automated Parking System using Internet of Things (IoT) which enables the user to find the closest parking area and gives
-    precise information about vacant parking spaces.
-And primarily it focused on reducing the time in locating the open parking lots and hence minimizing the redundant exploring of filled parking lots.

-# Project Idea 3:

 --> Build a low-cost Internet of Things (IoT) based Biometric system for authentication using Raspberry Pi and cloud
     computing with use of Cryptographic algorithms RSA and AES-256 to maintain the security of biometric traits over the Internet